Yui-H8/Datacamp/AI_Intermediate ChatGPT.md

 * Let's break down the term "Generative Pretrained Transformer" by classifying the descriptions below into the correct components.

 ### Exploring fine-tuning

+*By refining the model on a specific dataset, making it better suited for particular tasks*